-Gaze at Venus in the bright sunny afternoon or spy the Milky Way against an inky black sky: these are some of our favourite stargazing sites
+Gaze at Venus in the bright sunny afternoon or spy the Milky Way against an inky black sky, with our favourite stargazing spots around the globe...

 The Bortle Dark Sky Scale rates skies from one to nine, with one being the darkest.
 The Natural Bridges National Monument has a rating of two and boasts some of the darkest skies in the United States.

 The area uses 13-watt fluorescent light bulbs that prevent stray light from interfering with the natural landscape.
 A glimpse of the Milky Way in the park is a surreal sight revealing, according to stargazers, an 'intricate river of light'.

 Stars glitter brightly in both summer and autumn, posing an excellent opportunity for viewers to spot the Triangulum Galaxy – a spiral galaxy approximately 3 million light years from Earth.
 The Zselic Starry Sky Park possesses almost unaffected night skies.

 The sustainable lighting initiatives led by the Zselic Park have inspired similar projects such as that in Hortobágy National Park, Hungary.
 The park hosts educational talks on the effects of light pollution and organises lighting management plans to protect the night sky.